MoreThanPolitics/hk_election_database/LegCo elections/2020 pro-democracy camp primaries/README.md

 As a result, new political groups, such as Neo Democrats, People Power (PP) and Civic Passion (breakaway groups of the DP, LSD and PP respectively) have been formed, hoping to tilt the needle to the more confrontational side when it comes to the Hong Kong and Chinese governments.
 The infighting within the camp cost them much-needed seats in the 2012 LegCo elections: in the Kowloon East (KLE) and New Territories West (NTW) constituencies, despite receiving a majority of the vote, pro-democracy candidates only won a minority of the seats by simply running too many candidates.
 Take the KLE constituency for example: in 2012, when the pro-Beijing camp only fielded 3 lists to the 5-seat KLE, pro-democrats had six; Things were about the same in 2016, with the anti-establishment camp running a staggering 8 lists.
 Tai and the pro-democrats saw this and vowed not to let this happen again.

 For the pro-democrats, getting a majority in LegCo was already a monumental task; with the spread of COVID-19 already slowing down street resistance, Beijing’s suppressions have only become more aggravated.
 In May 2020, in an unprecedented move, the Chinese National People’s Congress (NPC) announced it would draft a national security law  (NSL) targeting secession, terrorism, collusion and subversion against the central government - all without any input or consultation from Hong Kong’s political institutions.
 Unsurprisingly, the legislation received unanimous support from the rubber-stamp NPC on June 30, 2020 and became law the same day.
 After the enactment, Hong Kong officials were quick to denounce the primaries, alleging the legislator-hopefuls could violate the new NSL if they voted against the budget, to which Tai replied his work was in accordance with the Basic Law and downplayed any claims of wrongdoings.
+However, when it is all said and done, Hongkongers will cast their votes under the shadow of the new law.

 # Contesting parties and non-participants